 The technology components of BreakThru facilitate the mentoring activities at the heart of the project.
 Rather than focus on direct instruction or content knowledge, BreakThru is based on a mentorship model to support student retention and graduation from STEM degree programs and to facilitate progression through critical transition points.
 Prior research shows that mentoring programs are most effective when they have clear objectives (DuBois, Holloway, Valentine, & Cooper, 2002) and are consistently applied (Grossman & Rhodes, 2001).
 When properly implemented, mentorship encourages students with disabilities to aim for higher goals (Burgstahler & Cronheim, 2001) and provides a greater sense of self-efficacy (Sowers et al., 2012).
 The overall aim of BreakThru is to increase the persistence in STEM of students with disabilities who are enrolled in the mentoring program.
 The National Research Council identifies persistence as critical to learning, and highlights self-determination and self-efficacy among areas of persistence that are especially vital.

-Project mentors work to achieve the personal and educational growth of students through digital communication, including a variety of social media and online platforms to support mentoring relationships.
+Project mentors work to achieve the personal and educational growth of students through digital communication using a variety of social media and online platforms to support mentoring relationships.
 This type of mentoring is known as electronic mentoring or, simply, “e-mentoring” to distinguish it from traditional face-to-face mentoring.
 As e-mentoring can occur asynchronously and remotely, it offers benefits not associated with conventional mentoring.
 A growing literature has described the usefulness of e-mentoring in educational, business, human resources, and social environments.
 Unfortunately, while conceptual models have been developed to describe the e-mentoring relationship, there is limited empirical evidence for their overall effectiveness.
 For students with disabilities interested in STEM careers, the use of e-mentoring allows for more access to mentors representing a variety of disciplines and locations.

 Second Life and BreakThru Island